Clíver Alcalá Cordones

 Cliver Antonio Alcalá Cordones (born 21 November 1961), is a retired Venezuelan major general and a member of the Bolivarian Army.
-Clíver Alcalá was one of the soldiers who participated in the attempted coup d'état against President Carlos Andrés Pérez in February 1992, and served as chief of garrison in the cities of both Valencia and Maracay, and finally as general commander of the Integral Defense Region in Guayana (REDI-Guayana).
+Alcalá was one of the soldiers who participated in the attempted coup d'état against President Carlos Andrés Pérez in February 1992, and served as chief of garrison in the cities of both Valencia and Maracay, and finally as general commander of the Integral Defense Region in Guayana (REDI-Guayana).
 Alcalá Cordones was discharged from the Army on 5 July 2013 during the presidency of Nicolás Maduro.

 In 2011, Alcalá was accused by the United States government of being a drug trafficker and a member of the Cartel of the Suns.
 Alcalá moved from Venezuela to Barranquilla, Colombia in 2018 and emerged as a forceful opponent of Maduro, described as the "ringleader" of the Venezuelan military deserters.

 In March 2020, Alcalá turned himself in to US authorities in Barranquilla, Colombia after the US Department of State and the Drug Enforcement Administration offered a US$10 million reward for his capture.
+He pleaded guilty in U.S. court in June 2023 to providing aid to the Colombian FARC.

 Military career

-Alcalá Cordones is an officer graduated from the Bolivarian Military University of Venezuela.
-Cordones collaborated with Hugo Chávez during the attempted coup in February 1992 and in 2002, months after the attempted coup against Chávez, he led the intervention of the Caracas Metropolitan Police, then under the command of Mayor Alfredo Peña.

-In 2008, Cordones served as head of the Valencia garrison, in the Carabobo state, later he led the Maracay garrison, in Aragua state, and in 2013 he served as general commander of the Guayana Comprehensive Defense Region (REDI-Guayana).

 Caracol Radio reported that investigators and their collaborators that at one point in time; Alcalá had more power than Diosdado Cabello and Nicolás Maduro.
 This was the result of the conjunction of his narco trafficking segment with the Guajira cartel.
 A conjunction that was sealed by the marriage between Alcala and Marta González, a niece of Hermágoras González, leader of the La Guajira cartel.
 Maduro and Diosdado eradicated Alcala as he was becoming a threat to their power and dominance of the cartel as a whole.